fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/overview.md

 ```
 In the above code:
 * `schema` is the variable in which the array is saved.
-* The first object represents the first column in the `DataTable`.
-In the above sample Country is the name of the column.
+* Each column in the `DataTable` is represented by a JSON object within the `schema` array.
+The JSON object has the following attributes:
-* The second object sets the date/time format for the chart.
-The name of the column has been set to `Time` and the date format has been set to `%-m/%-d/%Y`.
-* The last object represents the third column named Sales, the values of which will map to the data plots.
+	* name - Specify the name of the column.
+	* type - Specify the etype of the column.
+	* format - Specify the input format of the date as per you data.
+In this example, the format is `%-m/%-d/%Y`.
+To know more on date formats click [here]({% site.baseurl %}/fusiontime/fusiontime-attributes).

 ### Data

 To add values in each column of the `DataTable` you can provide the data in arrays of JSON object or 2D array.
 In this article, we will use the 2D array format.